mohimanilab/MASSTplus/README.md

 # NETWORKING+

 NETWORKING+ is a combination of CLUSTERING+ and PAIRING+.
 CLUSTERING+ reduces the redundancy in a spectral dataset by clutering similar spectra together and PAIRING+ computes a shifted score between all pairs of clusters.
-NETWORKING+ is almost three orders of magnitude faster than the previos state of the art software tools.
+NETWORKING+ is almost three orders of magnitude faster than the previos state of the art GNPS Molecular Networking software (https://ccms-ucsd.github.io/GNPSDocumentation/networking/).

 ### Location of the compiled binary: